thekrishnajeena/BrowserOS/README.md

 BrowserOS is open source under the [AGPL-3.0 license](LICENSE).

----
+##

 <p align="center">
-Built with ❤️ from San Francisco.
+Built with ❤️ from San Francisco
 </p>